 1. Meet the Education Requirements to Sit for the CPA Exam.

 To meet the Illinois requirements to sit for the CPA exam, the Illinois CPA education requirements must be attained first.
-For Illinois applicants, you’ll need to have a bachelor’s degree and a total of 150 semester hours.
-30 semester hours in accounting that include Managerial Accounting, Financial Accounting, Taxation, and Audit.
-24 semester hours in business that include 2 semester hours in Business Communication and 3 semester hours in Business Ethics.
+For Illinois applicants, you’ll need to complete 120 semester hours and have a bachelor’s or graduate degree in accounting or business by a Board-recognized institution that has either AACSB or ACBSP accreditation.

 For more detailed information you can check the ILBOE website.